 If freezing, place the tray of cavatelli in the freezer and once frozen, place in plastic bag in the freezer.
 These frozen cavatelli will take about 6 minutes to cook, no need to thaw.
 Always taste them to make sure they are cooked to your liking.

-And then the only thing left to do is serve them with your favorite sauce; one of my favorite recipes is this Homemade Italian Broccoli Rabe Cavatelli Pasta.
+And then the only thing left to do is serve them with your favorite sauce; one of my favorite pasta recipes is this Homemade Italian Broccoli Rabe Cavatelli Pasta.

 Origins of the recipe for Homemade Cavatelli Pasta Dough Recipe:

-This is one of the recipes that I grew up with.
-My grandmother and Mom would make this homemade cavatelli pasta dough recipe at least once a month, where it would be combined with ricotta and tomato sauce.
+This pasta dough recipe is one that I grew up with.
+My grandmother and Mom would make these gavadeel at least once a month, where it would be combined with ricotta and tomato sauce.
 I guess that is why I still enjoy making and eating this pasta.
 It brings me right back to my childhood, where it was “normal” to make your own pasta and to get the kids involved in the process.

 Making cavatelli truly is a great way to get the younger kids involved in cooking.
 You would be amazed how much kids enjoy this simple activity of making cavatelli.
 Flour and water…the original playdough!